U.S. film, TV actors to honor Rita Moreno with lifetime award

 The Screen Actors Guild and the American Federation of Television and Radio Artists merged last year to form SAG-AFTRA, which is the trade’s leading group that represents some 165,000 actors, broadcasters, dancers, recording artists and other performers.

-The group’s awards show, scheduled to take place on January 18, 2014 in Los Angeles, annually recognizes the best performances of the previous year on film and TV.
+The group’s awards show, scheduled to take place on Jan.
+18, 2014 in Los Angeles, annually recognizes the best performances of the previous year on film and TV.
+(Reporting By Mary Milliken; Editing by Paul Simao)